 If you suspect that there are stability or strength issues with your newly poured concrete foundation, ask the builder to have it tested.
 If your contractor doesn’t know who to contact, have him or her ask a structural engineer for a referral to a concrete lab in your area.
 In some instances, you may have to have the test done yourself, in order to have proof that the company needs to replace the floor and reimburse you for the cost of the test.

-Need to find a pro for your Foundation Repair Needs?Find Pros
+Ready to start your Foundation Repair Needs?Find Pros

 Sinking Concrete Foundations